rust-lang/cargo/ARCHITECTURE.md

 ## Concurrency

-Cargo itself is mostly single hreaded, but it schedules compiler jobs in parallel if possible.
-However there can be several different instances of Cargo running concurrently on the system, so Cargo uses file locking when accessing potentially shared data like the registry or the target directory.
+Cargo is mostly single threaded.
+The only concurrency inside a single instance of Cargo happens during compilation, when several instances of `rustc` are invoked in parallel to build independent targets.
+However there can be several different instances of Cargo process running concurrently on the system.
+Cargo guarantees that this is always safe by using file locks when accessing potentially shared data like the registry or the target directory.

 ## Tests